-Lodging for Residential students staying at the Best Western Carpinteria Inn is based on double/shared occupancy.
-Customarily, roommates are assigned by the Guest Services Manager and are based on gender identity and class year.
+Lodging for Residential students staying at the Best Western Carpinteria Inn or other local lodging is based on double/shared occupancy.
+Customarily, roommates are assigned by the Student Residential Services Manager and are based on gender identity and class year.
 Occasionally, however, it may be necessary to pair students from a different class year in order to fulfill the double occupancy requirement.
-If a student has a roommate preference, they may list the request on the housing form, or contact the Guest Services Manager at least 5 days in advance of their session.
+If a student has a roommate preference, they may list the request on the housing form, or contact the Student Residential Services Manager at least one week in advance of their session.
 Requests cannot be guaranteed, but will be accommodated when possible.